FOOD DRIVE - Hard Times, Still Soft Hearts for Cats

 The call to SCA’s Hotline was heartbreaking.
 "Ivanna" in South L.A. could no longer feed her cats...
 Read More

 I Spayed LA

 SCA has recently embarked on this innovative spay/neuter project that targets some of the poorest demographic areas in Los Angeles.
 Read More

 If you have a creative idea for a fundraiser or would like to host your own house/office party to benefit SCA - please contact us!
 Read More

-Home » News Menu » Stray Talk Blog » 2012 » January-February-March » Christi's trip to Sacramento - Hayden Law IS in jeopardy!
+Home » News Menu » Stray Talk Blog » 2011 » January-February-March » To Return or Not to Return

 More Stray Talk

 Christi Metropole, Executive Director of SCA talks about the pet overpopulation crisis and what we do to help Read More